tjp77/Group-Project-BlackJack/README.md

 ~tjp77 -TODO/Notes:

-#comparing hands function

 'blackjack' 21 and non blackjack 21?
 "If both the dealer and player have a non-blackjack 21, it is considered a push.
 You neither win nor lose.You keep your original bet."

-Also add: double down option for player

 # Group-Project-BlackJack, outline by Brian